Succession of the 14th Dalai Lama

 The Dalai Lama title was created by Altan Khan in 1587.
 According to Tibetan Buddhism, the Dalai Lama is believed by adherents to be able to choose the body into which he is reincarnated.
 That person, when found, will then become the next Dalai Lama.

 In the past, the 14th Dalai Lama has said that he could reincarnate as a person from outside of Tibet, as a "mischievous blonde woman" or not reincarnate at all.
-In 2025 he said that the institution of Dalai Lama will continue and be recognized exclusively by the Gaden Phodrang.
+In 2025, he said that the institution of Dalai Lama will continue and be recognized exclusively by the Gaden Phodrang.
 Chinese officials have accused him of "flip-flopping" on the issue, while critics have accused the Chinese government of interfering in religious affairs.
 The Chinese government has stated that Tibetan affairs are China's internal affairs that brook no external interference.

 Background

-If a high lama about to pass away sees benefit in being reborn to continue his work, he reincarnates accordingly.
-A child is then sought, and the candidate who passes a series of tests is recognized as the tulku, or reincarnation, of the deceased lama.
+According to Tibetan Buddhism, if a high lama about to pass away sees benefit in being reborn to continue his work, he reincarnates accordingly.
+After the lama's death, a child is sought, and the candidate who passes a series of tests is recognized as the tulku, or reincarnation, of the deceased lama.
 The process of recognition begins with consulting another high lama or oracle for indications, such as the blossoming of trees, earth tremors, the direction of smoke from cremation, omens or dreams experienced by the parents, all of which must be confirmed.
 More tests include checking a child's personality and whether they remember anything about the previous lama, his possessions, and close associates.
 Additional inner and secret tests using meditative insight are conducted.
 The final decision, based on all findings, is made by an authoritative lama.

 The tradition of formally recognizing reincarnate lamas began with Karma Pakshi, the second Karmapa.
 In the Gelug school, the tradition began with the second Dalai Lama, Gedun Gyatso.
 If a single candidate is identified, the high lamas report their findings to eminent individuals and then to the Government.
 If more than one candidate is identified, the true successor is found by officials and monks drawing lots in a public ceremony.
 Once identified, the successful candidate and his family are taken to Lhasa where the child will study the Buddhist scriptures in order to prepare for spiritual leadership.
 Since the 1790s, confirmation through or exemption from the Golden Urn process has been required for multiple Dalai Lamas and Panchen Lamas.